First Things First

 Good photos are a result of thoughtful preparation both by you and me, the photographer.
 My part is assured, what about yours?

 Your preparation or lack of it can make or break the photo shoot.
-The difference is either we come out of the shoot with a set of great, your best photos yet or it is a disaster - you don't like how your poor fitting jacket ruined otherwise good photos.
+The difference is either we finish the shoot with a set of best photos of you or with photos you don't like, photos in which poor fitting clothes are sticking out like a sore thumb.

-Ill fitting clothes: Some people borrow a jacket/coat from a colleague or dig up a shirt they bought in their college days (a century ago) or worse they pickup something on sale without checking the fit.
+Ill fitting clothes (men & women): I can't stress this enough.
+Some folks borrow a jacket/coat from a colleague or dig up clothes from the college days (a century ago) or worse they pickup something on sale without checking the fit.
+That's a disaster in making.
+How often have I seen this?
+This is the most common issue in photo shoots.
+Mind you, I do this for a living, photo shoots I mean.

 Bad makeup (women): Foundation shade that doesn't match the skin color, poorly applied, going overboard with eye shade (which was actually the lipstick smeared over the eye lids).
-This is second most often seen issue.
+This is a commonly seen issue in photoshoots.

-Bad hair dye: Botched attempts at dyeing one's hair with forehead and ears stained or un-dyed roots and the result?
-Less said, the better!
+Poorly applied hair dye (men & women): Botched attempts at dyeing one's hair with forehead and ears stained or un-dyed roots and the result?
+Don't get me started on this...less said, the better!
 Please don't try this at home, get professional help.

 Preparation Tips for Men